About the Scholarship

 - Activity name and dates active (General dates, such as “fall” or “summer” are normally acceptable, e.g.: fall 2010).

 - Roles or leadership positions held—if you held more than one role in an activity, list those roles from most recent to least recent, and include the corresponding date

 - Awards or other recognition of accomplishment, if any

 Please save your summary in a Word document and upload it with your online application.

-Please contact us with any questions you have about submitting your recommendations and grids.
+Please contact us with any questions.

 Office of Admissions